GET CLASSIC NEWS & INFO

 Thomas Mitchell - Stage, Screen, & TV -

-Considered to be the most prolific of all character actors in the Golden Age of Hollywood, Thomas Mitchell also was one of the finest stage stars on Broadway from 1914 until he came west to Hollywood in 1936.
+Considered to be the most prolific of all character actors in Hollywood, Thomas Mitchell also was one of the finest stage stars on Broadway from 1914 until he came west to Hollywood in 1936.
 Except for one silent film in 1923, Mitchell was strictly a stage star preferring an audience to a camera crew.
 His distinctive voice could not be heard in his one and only silent film for Fox, so it was back to Broadway for him..read more

 Randolph Scott - A man's man! -